-Laos was the one country I was visiting in South East Asia which I knew next to nothing about, (other than my friends telling me how much fun tubing was), so I really didn’t know what to expect.
+Laos was the one country I was visiting in Southeast Asia which I knew next to nothing about (other than my friends telling me how much fun tubing was), so I really didn’t know what to expect.

-While most of our friends in Thailand were booking the longboat straight to Luang Prabang, we hopped on a cheap bus to Huay Xai, a tiny town found right at the Laos border, along with a fellow backpacker from Sweden.
+While most of our friends in Thailand were booking the longboat straight to Luang Prabang, we hopped on a cheap bus to Huay Xai (a tiny town found right at the Laos border), along with a fellow backpacker from Sweden.

-As the Lonely Planet put it, in Huay Xai, “the only things trafficked through are travellers en route to Luang Prabang.”
+As the Lonely Planet puts it, in Huay Xai, “the only things trafficked through are travellers en route to Luang Prabang.”
 We were unsure of our next move, so after chatting to Sophie the other traveller with us, we chose to book a bus with her further North to Luang Namtha.

 Located right next to the beautiful Namha National Park, which is popular with tourists for jungle trekking, we were eager to get our hiking shoes on and see some amazing scenery.
 We opted for a two day jungle trek and kayak tour along with some friends before trying our first Laotian dish – Jao (I believe this is how it’s spelt!)
 This has to be one of my favourite Asian dishes so far.
 It may vary in other areas of Laos, but the one we had consisted of two sauce based dishes of your choice (I opted for peanut and tomato) and a big basket of sticky rice – delicious is an understatement for sure.